Herman Welker: Legal career

 In April 1929, Welker was appointed prosecuting attorney for Washington County; he graduated from law school in May, and was admitted to the bar later that year.
 He was re-elected and served as prosecutor from 1929 to 1935.
 In 1937, Welker moved to Los Angeles, where he had a private practice until 1943, when he enlisted in the U.S. Army Air Forces for World War II.
 He served until 1944, when he returned to Idaho and began to practice law in Payette.
 He was a member of the state senate from 1949 to 1951.

 U.S. Senate

-In in 1950, Welker ran for the U.S. Senate, as both seats were up for election that year.
+In 1950, Welker ran for the U.S. Senate, as both seats were up for election that year.
 He won August's Republican primary over Congressman John Sanborn and Governor C. A. Robins, then defeated former Democratic Senator D. Worth Clark in the general election.
 Welker gained seats on several important committees, including the Armed Services and Judiciary committees.
 He soon distinguished himself as one of the most conservative and anticommunist senators, becoming a leading member and spokesperson for the Republican Party's right wing.